infrahq/infra/docs/cli.md

 ### Admin mode

-Running `infra` commands on the host machine or container of the Infra Engine.
+Running `infra` commands on the host machine or container of the Infra Engine automatically provides **admin** permissions.

 This allows you to run commands without having to be logged in from an external client machine.

 For example, using Kubernetes via `kubectl`:

 ```
 kubectl -n infra exec -it infra-0 sh

-# infra users ls
+# infra users list
-usr_180jhsxjnxui1       jeff@acme.com         okta               2 minutes ago          admin
+USER            	EMAIL              	CREATED           	PERMISSION	PROVIDERS
+usr_sTDLRxYyufcr	elon@acme.com   	About a minute ago	view      	okta
+usr_uqTdSSZiVJUh	tom@acme.com    	About a minute ago	view      	okta
+usr_w5Lh4ICi7JlX	mark@acme.com   	About a minute ago	view      	okta
-usr_mgna7u291s012       michael@acme.com      okta               2 minutes ago          view
+usr_KrvryrZTwgzz	michael@acme.com	About a minute ago	view      	infra,okta
+usr_TuVclkaTYDUN	jeff@acme.com   	About a minute ago	admin      	infra,okta
 ```

 ### Global Flags